TopK Operation

 Multi-Stage Filtering

-For complex retrieval tasks, you might combine multiple TopK operations with different methods, progressively refining your results:
+Combine multiple TopK operations with different methods, progressively refining results:

 # Cast a wide net with keyword search